suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 - The first number in a list
 - **or**
-- If other numbers are remaining in the list ... the largest number in the remainder of the list
+- If other numbers are remaining in the list ... the largest number is in the remainder of the list

 ---